-We conduct the experiments using different temporal alignment metrics on the 5-way 1-shot task of Kinetics and SSv2-Small to demonstrate that our model is plug-and-play.
-We choose CLIP-ViT-B/32 as our visual encoder.
-We adopt three different temporal alignment metrics, including OTAM~\cite{cao2020few}, Bi-MHM~\cite{wang2022hybrid}, and TRX~\cite{perrett2021temporal}.
-As displayed in Tab.\ref{Metrics}, our method can adapt to any temporal alignment metric, and the final accuracies are closely correlated to the metric's performance.
-Moreover, irrespective of the temporal alignment metric employed, our MA-CLIP consistently achieves the most outstanding performance comparing the baselines, which serves as compelling evidence for the superiority of our model.
+We conduct the experiments using different temporal alignment metrics on the 5-way 1-shot task of Kinetics and SSv2-Small to demonstrate that our model is plug-and-play, capable of being integrated with any common matching metric.
+We adopt three different temporal alignment metrics, including OTAM~\cite{cao2020few}, TRX~\cite{perrett2021temporal}, and Bi-MHM~\cite{wang2022hybrid}.
+As displayed in Tab.~\ref{Metrics}, our method showcases its ability to adapt to any temporal alignment metric, with the final accuracies closely correlated to the performance of the chosen metric.
+Moreover, regardless of the temporal alignment metric employed, our MA-FSAR consistently achieves the most outstanding performance compared to the baselines, providing compelling evidence for the superiority of our model.

-\subsubsection{Unimodal Model vs. Multimodal Model}
+\subsubsection{\textbf{Unimodal Model vs. Multimodal Model}}

-We also compare the performance between the unimodal model and multimodal model, as well as the impacts of different pre-training.
-We experiment with different pre-training and model modalities on the 5-way 1-shot task of Kinetics and SSv2-Small.
-We conducted experiments on multiple temporally aligned metrics.
-We provided two baselines for each metric: an ImageNet~\cite{deng2009imagenet} pre-trained unimodal model and a CLIP pre-trained unimodal model.
-We choose ViT-B/32 as our visual encoder, and all baseline models' visual encoders are fully fine-tuned.
-As shown in Tab.\ref{Metrics}, using a CLIP pre-trained single-tower model can lead to performance improvements compared to ImageNet pre-trained model, but these improvements are still relatively limited.
-However, when using our proposed MA-CLIP multimodal model, there is a significant improvement in performance on two datasets.
-Specifically, our MA-CLIP consistently achieves a minimum accuracy improvement of 15\% over the unimodal model utilizing ImageNet pre-training and a minimum performance improvement of 10\% over the unimodal model using CLIP pre-training on two datasets.
-These results, on the one hand, demonstrate the importance of text information for few-shot action recognition tasks and, on the other hand, proves the effectiveness of our approach.
+To compare the performance of the unimodal and multimodal models, we experiment with various pre-training and model modalities in the 5-way 1-shot task on Kinetics and SSv2-Small, evaluating them on multiple matching metrics.
+We provide two baselines for each metric: an ImageNet~\cite{deng2009imagenet} pre-trained unimodal model and a CLIP pre-trained unimodal model, with all baseline models' visual encoders fully fine-tuned.
+As depicted in Tab.~\ref{Metrics}, using a CLIP pre-trained unimodal model shows some performance improvements compared to the ImageNet pre-trained model, albeit relatively limited.
+However, when using our proposed MA-FSAR multimodal model, a significant performance improvement is observed in both datasets.
+Specifically, our MA-FSAR consistently achieves a minimum accuracy improvement of 15\% over the ImageNet pre-trained unimodal model and 10\% over the CLIP pre-trained unimodal model on two datasets.
+These results not only highlight the significance of text features for few-shot action recognition but also prove the effectiveness of our method.

-\subsubsection{Full Fine-tuning vs. Adaptation}
+\subsubsection{\textbf{Full Fine-tuning vs. Adaptation}}